deweyvm/starstats/README.md

 `starstats` can also generate a webpage for viewing the data and supports real time data access for multi-million line data logs.

+In addition, a chat log may be watched in order to update the dataset in real time.

 Installation
 ============